alexbilledeaux/csv-data-mapper/README.md

     npm install
     ```

-3. Create a `.env` file in the root directory and add your OpenAI API key:
-    ```env
-    OPENAI_KEY=your-api-key-here
-    ```

 ## Usage

-1. Place the CSV files you want to reformat into the `inputLists` directory.
+1. Place the CSV files you want to reformat into the `inputFiles` directory.
-2. Run the data mapper script:
+2. Run the script:
     ```bash
-    node bin/reformatLists.js
+    npm start
     ```
-3. The reformatted CSV files will be saved in the `outputLists` directory.
+3. The reformatted CSV files will be saved in the `outputFiles` directory.

 ## Packaging

-To package the project into a distributable format using `pkg`:
+To package the project into a distributable format using `pkg`, use the provided npm script:

-1. Install `pkg` if you haven't already:
+1. Package the project:
     ```bash
-    npm install --save-dev pkg
+    npm run build
     ```

-2. Add the following `pkg` configuration to your `package.json`:
-    ```json
-    {
-      "name": "csv-data-mapper",
-      "version": "1.0.0",
-      "description": "A tool to reformat and map CSV data.", "main": "bin/reformatLists.js",
-      "bin": {
-        "data-mapper": "./bin/reformatLists.js"
-      },
-      "scripts": {
-        "start": "node bin/reformatLists.js"
-      },
-      "dependencies": {
-        "csv-parser": "^3.0.0",
-        "csv-stringify": "^5.0.0",
-        "openai": "^4.0.0",
-        "dotenv": "^10.0.0"
-      },
-      "devDependencies": {
-        "pkg": "^5.3.1"
-      },
-      "pkg": {
-        "scripts": "bin/reformatLists.js",
-        "assets": [
-          "node_modules/openai/**",
-          "node_modules/openai/_shims/auto/runtime-node.js"
-        ],
-        "outputPath": "dist",
-        "targets": [
-          "node14-linux-x64",
-          "node14-macos-x64",
-          "node14-win-x64"
-        ]
-      },
-      "author": "",
-      "license": "MIT"
-    }
-    ```

-3. Package the project:
-    ```bash
-    npx pkg . --out-path dist
-    ```

-4. The executables for different platforms will be created in the `dist` directory.
+2. The executables for different platforms will be created in the `dist` directory, with versions for Linux, macOS, and Windows.

+## Configuration

+- **Column Order:** The script uses a predefined column order to rearrange the columns in your CSV files.
+You can customize this order by modifying the desiredColumnOrder array in index.js.

+- **OpenAI Key:** Place your OPENAI_KEY in a config.json file at the application's root.

 ## License